und3fined/slate/source/includes/_api_guide.md

 ### Header Parameters

-Trên header của request lúc này thêm `login-secret`.
-Finsify sẽ dựa trên thông tin này để tìm danh sách tài khoản của người dùng.
+On header of request has `login-secret`.
+Finsify uses this information to find list account of customer.

 Header | Description
 ------ | -----------
-login-secret | Có được sau khi kết nối thành công.
+login-secret | Get it after connecting successfully.

 ### Response

-Dữ liệu được gửi về có cấu trúc như bảng dưới:
+Structure of data:

 Params | Type | Description
 ------ | ---- | -----------